mdn/interactive-examples/CONTRIBUTING.md

 ### Writing the exaple

-With a JavaScript example you start by creating a new `.html` file in `live-examples/js-examples`.
-The same naming convention applies here as it does for CSS.
+With a JavaScript example you start by creating a new `.html` file in a subfolder of `live-examples/js-examples`.
 In this example we are going to contribute an example demonstrating the use of `Array.from` so, we'll create a new file called `array-from.html`.
+Since it is part of the `Array` object, we're going to put it inside the "array" subfolder.

 Next, you need to paste the following code into this new file (this will be the same for all JavaScript examples you add):